Navigating tax-deductible expenses can be daunting, especially for LLC owners seeking to maximize tax benefits while maintaining financial stability.

 Business travel expenses can add up quickly, so it's important to maintain thorough records of these costs.
 Document transportation costs, accommodation, meals, and any other travel-related expenses.

 Also, note the purpose of each trip and keep receipts for all qualifying expenses.
-If you use a personal vehicle, maintain a mileage log showing dates, destinations, and miles driven for business.
+If you use a personal vehicle for business, maintain a mileage log that records the dates, destinations, and miles driven.

 Regular Expense Reviews